History of Wall Street in Timeline

 From 1946 to 1947, stocks could not be purchased "on margin", meaning that an investor had to pay 100% of a stock's cost without taking on any loans.

-Before 1960, the margin requirement was reduced four times, each time stimulating a mini-rally and boosting volume, and when the Federal Reserve reduced the margin requirements from 90% to 70%.
-These changes made it somewhat easier for investors to buy stocks on credit.
+Before 1960, the margin requirement to purchase stocks was reduced four times, each time stimulating a mini-rally and boosting volume.
+The Federal Reserve reduced the margin requirements from 90% to 70%.

-In 1967, trading volume hit 7.5 million shares a day, causing a "traffic jam" of paper and requiring clerks to work overtime.
+In 1967, trading volume hit 7.5 million shares a day, causing a "traffic jam" of paper.

-In 1973, the financial community posted a collective loss of $245 million, spurring temporary government help.
-The Securities & Exchange Commission (SEC) eliminated fixed commissions.
+In 1973, the financial community posted a collective loss of $245 million, which spurred temporary help from the government.
+Reforms were instituted; the Securities & Exchange Commission eliminated fixed commissions.

 1976: Banks allowed to buy and sell stocks

-In 1976, banks were allowed to buy and sell stocks, increasing competition for stockbrokers.
+In 1976, banks were allowed to buy and sell stocks, which provided more competition for stockbrokers.

 September 1985: Hurricane Gloria

-The NYSE was closed due to weather-related reasons due to Hurricane Gloria in September 1985.
+In September 1985, The NYSE was closed due to Hurricane Gloria.

 In 1987, the Oliver Stone film "Wall Street" was released, creating the iconic figure of Gordon Gekko and popularizing the phrase "greed is good".